-The Town of Middletown was in full compliance with all water quality and monitoring during the calendar year 2024.
+The Town of Middletown was in full compliance with all water quality, monitoring, and reporting requirements, and no violations occurred during the calendar year 2024.

 The City of Winchester was in full compliance with all water quality, monitoring, and reporting requirements, and no violations occurred during the calendar year 2024.